SALSA VERDE: a machine learning attack on Learning With Errors with sparse small secrets: Secret Distributions

 {\em Full recovery (ternary secrets).} To determine whether nonzero bits of a ternary secret are $1$ or $-1$, \system{} introduces a novel two-bit distinguisher, leveraging the following observation.
 If two nonzero secret bits $s_i$ and $s_j$ are equal, then for any $\textbf a$, exchanging the coordinates $a_i$ and $a_j$ will result in the same $b$, and corresponding model predictions will be close.
 Otherwise, model predictions will be different (if $s_i \neq s_j$).
 Similarly, if $s_i = s_j$, for any $\mathbf a$ and $c \neq 0$, changing $a_i \rightarrow a_i + c$ and $a_j \rightarrow a_j - c$ yields the same $b$, and close model predictions.
 The two-bit distinguisher uses these techniques to compare each nonzero bit with all others, therefore defining two classes of nonzero bits.
 Letting one class of bits be $1$ or $-1$, \system{} produces two secret guesses to be verified.

-At present, we implemented full recovery only for binary and ternary secrets.
-In the narrow Gaussian case, after identifying the nonzero entries, full recovery reduces to identifying the entries (all small integers) of a secret in trivial dimension $n' = h \ll n$.
-This is feasible via other methods.
-We leave this as future work and simply report the performance of the partial Gaussian secret recovery, using knowledge of the secret to validate correctness.
+{\em Full recovery (Gaussian secrets).} At present, we implemented full recovery only for binary and ternary secrets.
+However, full recovery of small Gaussian secrets is possible via the following adaptation of the two-bit distinguisher.
+The two-bit distinguisher groups nonzero secret bits into $k$ classes believed to have the same value.
+In our case, the nonzero bits follow a Gaussian distribution with $\sigma=3$, so we may safely assume that all non-zero secret bits are in $[-9, 9]$ (within $3$ standard deviations) -- i.e. $k=18$.
+Since the secret is Gaussian, we expect the largest classes to correspond to the values $-1$ and $1$, followed by $-2$ and $2$, and so on.
+Therefore, we can intelligently assign values to classes based on class size, and test the corresponding $2^{k/2}=512$ secrets.
+We leave implementation of this as future work and report the performance of partial Gaussian secret recovery, using knowledge of $\mathbf{s}$ to validate correctness.

-\textbf{\system{}'s performance across secret distributions.} \system{} recovers {\em ternary secrets} with sparsity up to $10\%$, with performance comparable to that on binary secrets.
-Table~\ref{tab:ternary_n256_q20} provides details on partial and full ternary secret recovery for $n=256$ and $\log_2 q = 20$.
-We note that for low values of $h$ ($h<20$), ternary secrets are partially recovered early during training (i.e. mostly on epoch $0$ or $1$, during the first pass on preprocessed data), and usually fully recovered on the same epoch or shortly after.
+\textbf{\system{}'s performance across secret distributions.} \system{} recovers {\em ternary secrets} with sparsity up to $10\%$, with comparable performance on binary secrets.
+Table~\ref{tab:ternary_n256_q20} provides details on partial and full ternary secret recovery for $n=256$ and $\log_2 q = 20$ and $h =5--25$.
+For low values of $h$ ($h<20$), ternary secrets are partially recovered early during training (i.e. mostly in epoch $0$ or $1$, during the first pass on preprocessed data), and usually fully recovered in the same epoch or shortly after.
 As $h$ increases, more training is required for recovery, and the delay between partial and full recovery increases.

-For {\em narrow Gaussian secrets}, \system{} only uses partial recovery (recovery of the nonzero bits).
+For {\em small Gaussian secrets}, \system{} only implements partial recovery (recovery of the nonzero bits).
 Table~\ref{tab:gaussian_n350_q27} presents results for $n=350$ and $\log_2 q = 27$.
 Recovered $h$ are lower than in the binary case, and models require less training for low $h$.

 Figure~\ref{fig:secret_types} compares \system{}'s performance across secret distributions for problems with $n=256$ and different moduli $q$.
+For each setting, we run $100$ recovery experiments and report the highest $h$ secret recovered in those attempts.
 Recovery is comparable for binary and ternary secrets.
-Narrow Gaussian secrets are significantly harder.
+Small Gaussian secrets are significantly harder.